 Members of your association want to see products relevant to their pain points.
-With the correct research, associations can narrow down their selection to a concise and targeted array of goods that will make members’ jobs and lives easier.
+With the correct research, associations can narrow their selection to a concise and targeted array of goods to make members’ jobs and lives easier.
 However, with finite resources, you can’t afford a long, slow process of trial and error.

 This is why I propose minimizing products to maximize results.
 Fewer products of a higher quality will return more to your association than an ever-growing range of offerings irrelevant to professionals.
 It takes strategic thinking to calculate which projects to throw your weight behind.

 Cast a critical eye over the projects meant to be bringing in revenue at your association.
 Is 80% or more of your revenue coming from 20% or fewer of your products?
-Carve out projects, whether they are e-books, sponsorships, or conferences, that don’t fulfil the 80/20 rule.
+Carve out projects, whether they are e-books, sponsorships or conferences, that don’t fulfill the 80/20 rule.
 Following the philosophy of minimum input for maximum output avoids the dilution of business and highlights the best your association has to offer.
-Efficiency is key.

 Review your non-dues revenue channels on a regular basis.
-This involves a coherent, cross-departmental effort to give staff a holistic view of what the association has on offer so that appropriate research can be conducted.
+This involves a coherent, cross-departmental effort to give staff a holistic view of what the association has on offer so appropriate research can be conducted.
 Measuring popularity with a product experience score can reveal which products make your audience tick.
-After collating these scores, draw a line where you see fit to measure each product’s margin impact, for example by picking out the top ten generators of revenue in the past year.
+After collating these scores, draw a line where you see fit to measure each product’s margin of impact, for example, by picking out the top 10 generators of revenue in the past year.
 Find a way to cut products that fall below this margin.

-If you direct resources towards making your top products provide the best experience possible, they won’t come up lacking when it comes to your members’ needs.
-Products must be more enjoyable, more discoverable, and meet the needs of your audience.
+If you direct resources toward making your top products provide the best experience possible, they won’t come up lacking when it comes to your members’ needs.
+Products must be more enjoyable, more discoverable and meet the needs of your audience.

 Self-reflection reaps huge rewards.
-Ask the hard questions about non-dues revenue projects: are they delivering products that don’t meet members’ needs, or don’t contribute the margin you need?
-If not, why not, and what can you do to change that?
-Don’t be afraid to admit that a project has failed.
+Ask the hard questions about non-dues revenue projects: Are they delivering products that don’t meet members’ needs, or don’t contribute the margin you need?
+If not, why not?
+And what can you do to change that?
+Don’t be afraid to admit a project has failed.

 Downsizing doesn’t have to be a dirty word.
 With the right approach, your association can maximize efficiency and excel with fewer products.